DevExpress-Examples/how-to-display-pie-chart-others-slice/Readme.md

 When a user selects a row in the Grid, the [MasterFilterSet](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.MasterFilterSet) event occurs.
 The code in the event handler obtains filter values and assigns them to the dashboard parameters.
 When the user executes the Clear Master Filter command, the [MasterFilterCleared](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.MasterFilterCleared) event occurs.
 The event is handled to clear parameters by assigning _null_ to the parameter's [SelectedValues](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardParameterDescriptor.SelectedValues).

+> Another approach to perform the same task involves a custom visual interactivity instead of Master Filtering.
+Review the [Custom Visual Interactivity to Display the Others Slice in the Pie Chart](https://github.com/DevExpress-Examples/custom-visual-interactivity-to-display-pie-chart-others-slice) example for more information.